lil-shimon/logs/Flutter.md

 The widget in the body of the scaffold is positioned at the top-left of the available space between the app bar and the bottom of the scaffold.
 To center this widget instead, consider putting it in a [Center](https://api.flutter.dev/flutter/widgets/Center-class.html) widget and having that be the body.
 To expand this widget instead, consider putting it in a [SizedBox.expand](https://api.flutter.dev/flutter/widgets/SizedBox/SizedBox.expand.html).

 If you have a column of widgets that should normally fit on the screen, but may overflow and would in such cases need to scroll, consider using a [ListView](https://api.flutter.dev/flutter/widgets/ListView-class.html) as the body of the scaffold.
 This is also a good choice for the case where your body is a scrollable list.

+> in flutter version2.0, they give us scrollBar widget to suit a huge screen like desktop app and web development.
+It is called show suitable scrollbars

 ```
 final Widget? body;